exfab/ExFAB-Arsenal/src/tube_holders/24_well_tube_rack_cap_holes/README.md

 - Tecan
 - Opentrons

-Labware definition files are provided in this directory for direct use with the adapter:
+Labware definition files are provided in this directory for direct use with the rack:

 - **Opentrons:** `xxxx.json`
 - **Tecan:** `xxxx.zeia`

-These files allow the adapter to be used directly on the respective platforms without additional labware configuration.
+These files allow the rack to be used directly on the respective platforms without additional labware configuration.

 No modifications have been made to the original design.